Razadarit: Pegu's invasion of Arakan (1408)

 The decision was not made lightly.
-Razadarit and his advisers concluded that they should attack while Ava was still had its hands full in the north, rather than wait for the full force of Ava to come down.
+Razadarit and his advisers concluded that they should attack while Ava still had its hands full in the north, rather than wait for the full force of Ava to come down.
 Their target was Arakan.
 They believed that the Ava-installed king Anawrahta, who was married to Minkhaung's daughter Saw Pyei Chantha, had no real support while they had a legitimate claimant.
 A Hanthawaddy army easily took Launggyet in March/April 1408, and brought back Anawrahta and Pyei Chantha as captives.
 Razadarit had Anawrahta executed, and raised Pyei Chantha as his queen.

 It was a provocative move, and it worked.
 Minkhaung was especially furious that Razadarit raised his daughter, outside of the norms of the day.
 Although the rainy season was just a month away, the king ordered an immediate invasion of the south, overruling his ministers' suggestion to wait until the dry season.